 Experience Walker Ridge through Augmented Reality

 Walker Ridge is a remarkable and biodiverse place.
 Its rugged landscapes and unique serpentine soils support a staggering array of life.
-Unfortunately, Walker Ridge’s fate hangs in the balance.
-Algonquin Power and Utility proposes to build a large wind energy project where 35 rare plant species have been found.
+Today, Congressman John Garamendi has introduced draft legislation that would add the Lake County portion of Walker Ridge to Berryessa Snow Mountain National Monument.
 Take a 360° virtual tour of Walker Ridge and explore the plants and places that define this special place.

 Public lands worthy of conservation

-Wind energy matters, but it can move to a better suited located.
+Developers have proposed utility-scale wind energy on Walker Ridge multiple times over the past two decades.
+Wind energy matters, but it can move to a better suited location.
 The unusual diversity of life on Walker Ridge cannot.

 What is Walker Ridge?